 As a result, Ukrainian culture has not only failed to take its rightful leading place in the Ukraine but has not even caught up with Russian culture, remaining a poor second and a makeweight.
 Furthermore, the overwhelming majority of the working class, of the scientific, technical, engineering and other intelligentsia and of the town population in general remains beyond the sphere of Ukrainian culture, which Russian culture has for them supplanted completely.
-This is borne out by the actual position of Ukrainian books, press, school, theatre, etc., as well as by the degree of interest shown by society in them and Ukrainian culture in general.
+This is borne out by the actual position of Ukrainian books, press, school, theatre, etc., as well as by the degree of interest shown by society in Ukrainian culture in general.
 We all know what a miserable percentage of those above-mentioned strata which are culturally the most active is interested in Ukrainian culture and links the satisfaction of its spiritual needs with it.
 And this cannot pass without leaving its mark.
 This keeps draining the life-blood from Ukrainian culture, undermining it materially and spiritually.
-Narrowing the circle of readers, listeners and users is not simply a mechanical but a complex psychological process, which on the one hand diminishes the spiritual current flowing out to the reader and on the other weakens the force of the spiritual feed-back for the creators, not to mention the fact that this drains and silts up catastrophically the sources providing national culture with new creative forces, which are drawn more and more into the already incomparably more powerful stream of Russian culture.
+Narrowing the circle of readers, listeners and users is not simply a mechanical but a complex psychological process, which on the one hand diminishes the spiritual current flowing out to the reader and on the other weakens the force of the spiritual current flowing back to the creators, not to mention the fact that this limits and silts up catastrophically the sources providing national culture with new creative forces, which are drawn more and more into the already incomparably more powerful stream of Russian culture.

 But even this is not the end of the story.
-Most poignant of all, the forces that even in these arduous conditions selflessly remain faithful to their national culture are not helped as they should be, but on the contrary are very often hindered, in fact in a systematic and purposeful way, by all sorts of obstacles and bedevilments.
+Most poignant of all, the forces that even in these arduous conditions selflessly remain faithful to their national culture are not helped as they should be, but on the contrary are very often hindered by all sorts of obstacles and bedevilments.

-1 Kul'turne budivnytstvo v Ukrains'kiy RSR: vazhlyvishi rishennya Komunistychnoyi partiyi i Radyans'koho uzyadu, 1917-1959.
-Zbirnyk dokumentiv, I, Kiev, 1959, p.
-243. Brilliant talents and innovatory experiments are not so much discouraged but they simply run against an impenetrable line of bayonets in the official press.
+Brilliant talents and innovatory experiments are not so much discouraged but they simply run against an impenetrable line of bayonets in the official press.
 Let us only remember the witches' sabbath which not so long ago broke loose around the work of certain young poets who were falsely accused of formalism.
 Let us remember that a good many poets, from Lina Kostenko to V.Stus, from Hryhoriy Kyrychenko to Mykola Kholodny, from Ihor Kalynets' to Borys Mamaysur, have for years been unable to publish their collections.
-Let us remember that the Czechs in their anthology of young Ukrainian poets print those who for years have been denied recognition in our country, and that even older, honoured writers get into trouble as soon as they say more than one is accustomed to hear from them (thus Yu.Smolych could not publish his memoirs about the literary life of the 1920s).
+Let us remember that the Czechs in their anthology of young Ukrainian poets print those who for years have been denied recognition in our country, and that even older, honoured writers get into trouble as soon as they say more than one is accustomed to hear from them (thus Yu.
+Smolych could not publish his memoirs about the literary life of the 1920s).